Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Transformers for Nonlinear Compensation

 \subsection{Model Architecture}

 In this work, we use the above Transformer encoder architecture to estimate the nonlinear distortions in the received symbols.
 The overall design for the nonlinear channel equalization is depicted in Fig.~\ref{fig:overall_archit}.
 Due to the channel memory and pattern-dependency over the transmitted sequence, it is required to process several symbols before and after each target symbol.
 The number of these extra symbols from each side of the target symbol is denoted by tap-size value $t$.
 The model uses received symbols from four components of the optical domain at the end of the DSP chain, $X_I, X_Q, Y_I, Y_Q$.
 At first, an embedding generator module maps this sequence of received symbols into $ R^{N \times d_{model}} $, where $N$ is the embedding sequence length.
-Next, a Transformer is used as the core for channel nonlinear equalization.
+Next, a Transformer is used as the core for nonlinear channel equalization.
 The dashed block in Fig.~\ref{fig:transformerencoder} corresponds to the Transformer block that operates on the generated embeddings.
+The last module processes the Transformer's output to generate the equalizer's nonlinear distortion estimations for one polarization (or for both polarizations by slightly modifying this output module).